Ocelot: Distribution and habitat

 Two ocelots, mother and daughter, in a wooded area of the Pantanal wetlands; at night, they encounter fewer humans on this farm.

 The ocelot ranges from the southwestern United States to northern Argentina, up to an elevation of 3000 m.
 In the United States, it occurs in Texas and Arizona, and is extirpated from Louisiana and Arkansas.
-Ocelots fossils were found in Florida.
+Ocelot fossils have been found in Florida.

 It inhabits tropical forests, thorn forests, mangrove swamps and savannas.
 In the Amazon rainforest, it prefers habitats with availability of prey and water, and tends to avoid other predators.
 It favors areas with dense forest cover and water sources, far from roads and human settlement, avoiding steep slopes and highly elevated areas.
 In areas where ocelots coexist with larger predators such as cougars and humans, they tune their active hours to avoid them, and seek dense cover to avoid competitors.
 It can adapt well to its surroundings; as such, factors other than the aforementioned are not significant in its choice of habitat.

 It shares a large part of its range with the jaguar, jaguarundi, margay, oncilla and cougar.